kevinbarabash/babel-plugin-export-everything/README.md

 being used or not, we need to set `__esModule = true` so that we always returns whatever is returned by calls to `require`.

-## Current Limitations:
+## TODOs:

-- In order to mock default exports you have to use `require` to import the module you want to mock in your tests.
 - I still need to test class exports as well as local class variables.
   Ideally, we'd want to ensure that we can mock any privately defined React components within a module.
+- Check that `require`-ing dependencies still works in code under test.